Keitaro Yoshioka was born and raised in Tokyo, Japan. He came to Boston in 1982 and attended the School of the Museum of

-After the completion of both undergraduate and graduate programs at the Museum School, Keitaro started working at the Polaroid 40”x80” room-sized camera studio at the Museum of Fine Arts, Boston as lead photographer.
-He has worked with Chuck Close, Evergon, Marie Cosindas, Ulay, and many other established artists with this camera.
-He has also photographed well -known art collections of the Museum of Fine Arts, Boston and has traveled in the United States and Europe photographing well-known works of art.
-He was involved with Picasso’s Guernica exact size photographic reproduction project in Madrid, Spain, as well.
+After completing both undergraduate and graduate programs at the SMFA, Keitaro started working at the Polaroid 40"x80" room-sized camera studio at the Museum of Fine Arts, Boston as a photographer.
+He has worked with Chuck Close, Evergon, Marie Cosindas, Ulay, and many other established European and American artists with this camera.
+He has also photographed well-known art collections of the Museum of Fine Arts, Boston, and has traveled in the United States and Europe photographing notable works of art.
+He was involved with Picasso's Guernica exact size/color photographic reproduction project in Madrid, Spain.

-After 10 years of working at the Museum of Fine Arts, Boston, Keitaro went on his own.
-He has been working as architectural, interior, corporate, fine art photographer, and educator.
+After ten years of working at the Museum of Fine Arts, Boston, Keitaro went independently.
+He has been working as an architectural/interior design photographer and educator.

 His corporate clients include Cisco Systems, Dentsu, Genzyme, Google, Fidelity, Harvard University, Hitachi, IBM, The Italian Trade Commission, Lotus, Microsoft, P&G, Payette, Steffian Bradley Architects, Shepley Bulfinch, Friedrich St. Florian Architects, Divine Design Center, and many other corporates and interior design firms.

-In addition to commercial/fine art photography business, Keitaro is a faculty member of the photography department at the Massachusetts College of Art and Design,
+In addition to the architectural photography business, Keitaro is a faculty member of the photography department at the Massachusetts College of Art and Design and Boston Architectural College.

-Boston Architectural College, and New England School of Photography.
 He has also taught at Boston University CDIA.
-He has given a visiting lecture at Emerson College, and other photography institutions.
+He has given a visiting lecture at Emerson College and many other photography institutions.

 Keitaro was one of the commencement speakers at the New England School of Photography class of 2011, 2013, 2015, and 2018.

-Recently, Keitaro was invited to show his work in L'Association CONTRASTES Arts Plastiques à Sartrouville
+Keitaro was invited to show his art work in L'Association CONTRASTES Arts Plastiques à Sartrouville